Zia-ullah-khan/Zia-ullah-khan/README.md

 ### [TransTracker](https://github.com/Zia-ullah-khan/TransTracker)
 - TransTracker is an app that allows you to track where your transport is at and how far it is/how long it will take to arrive.
 - Technologies used: .NET MAUI, Google Cloud.

+### Autonomous Self-Driving AI System
+- Currently developing an AI system for autonomous driving with a focus on self-driving capabilities.

 ## 📊 GitHub Stats